AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-provisioning.md

 1. For the **[!UICONTROL Metrics]** capability, add the **[!UICONTROL Metrics]** you will need to configure later on.

     If needed, you can switch on the Auto-include option which will add every permissions item into the included list and will automatically add new permission items.

     ![](assets/do-not-localize/triggers_13.png)

-1. For the **[!UICONTROL Dimensions]** capability, add the **[!UICONTROL Dimensions]** you will need to configure later on.
+1. For the **[!UICONTROL Dimensions]** capability, add the **[!UICONTROL Dimensions]** needed for future configuration.

+    Ensure the chosen Dimensions match those to be configured in the [External Account](adobe-analytics-connector.md#external-account-classic) and align with the corresponding eVars number from [Adobe Analytics](adobe-analytics-connector.md#configure-conversion-success).

 1. For the **[!UICONTROL Report Suite Tools]** capability, add the following permissions: